 While consumer confidence has been volatile from month to month, it’s been on an upward trend this year, which will help holiday sales, Martin said.
 Foot traffic has gained since Presidents’ Day in February, according to ShopperTrak.

 Changes in gas prices, which correlate directly to how many store visits people make, won’t have a profound effect on holiday shopping because they’ve stayed in the same range for a long period of time, Martin said.

 Last holiday shopping season retailers used deep discounts earlier than ever to lure shoppers.
 That pulled more purchases into November leading to robust sales.
 Those early purchases made December more promotional than previous years as stores fought for customers, leading chains such as Target Corp.
-(TGT), J.C.
-Penney Co. and American Eagle Outfitters Inc. (AEO) to lower their profit forecasts.
+(TGT:US), J.C.
+Penney Co. and American Eagle Outfitters Inc. (AEO:US) to lower their profit forecasts.

 Such promotions in late October and early November will be more difficult to execute with the public focused on the presidential election, Martin said.
 The election would also make advertising more expensive in some areas, which could encourage retailers to hold off until closer to Thanksgiving, he said.

 To contact the reporter on this story: Matt Townsend in New York at email@example.com

 To contact the editor responsible for this story: Robin Ajello at firstname.lastname@example.org